|

 lead author, epidemiologist Ichiro Kawachi of the Harvard School of Public Health.
 [Harvard

 is noted for the quality of their studies].
 Discover, p.
 58, January 1994.
+This consequence

 was verified as to the development of atherosclerosis in a study where an imagining technique (B-mode real-time ultrasound)